lucianhu/tutorialSVcalling/README.md

     -t DEL
 ```
 Explanation
-- `n`: The names to be shown for each sample in the plot
+- `-n`: The names to be shown for each sample in the plot
-- `b`: The BAM/CRAM files of the samples (space-delimited)
+- `-b`: The BAM/CRAM files of the samples (space-delimited)
-- `o`: The name of the output file containing the plot
+- `-o`: The name of the output file containing the plot
-- `c`: The chromosome of the region of interest
+- `-c`: The chromosome of the region of interest
-- `s`: The start location of the region of interest
+- `-s`: The start location of the region of interest
-- `e`: The end location of the region of interest
+- `-e`: The end location of the region of interest
-- `t`: The type of the variant of interest
+- `-t`: The type of the variant of interest

 ### **6. Annotation**
 SnpEff is a toolset for genetic variation annotation and functional impact prediction.
 It annotates and predicts the impact of genetic variations (such as amino acid alterations) on genes and proteins. https://pcingola.github.io/SnpEff/